 What makes a strong argument?

-An argument is strong if it convinces the reader that the conclusion is correct.
+An argument is strong if it offers logical support for its conclusion.
 An argument is weak if there are gaps or bad connections between the premises which undermine their link to the conclusion.

 A strong argument is:

 - supported: the evidence is convincing and objective, and it supports the claims

 - balanced: the argument considers all the different perspectives, and comes to a reasonable conclusion based on those perspectives

 - logical: the argument is clearly and consistently reasoned.
 An argument that contains errors of logic (also known as logical fallacies) is weak.

 You can examine the strength of your argument by applying the principles of critical reading.

 Allen, M. (2004).
 Smart thinking: Skills for critical understanding and writing (2nd ed.).
 Melbourne, Australia: Oxford University Press.
 [Massey Library link]

 Flage, D. (2003).
 The art of questioning: An introduction to critical thinking.
 Upper Saddle River, NJ: Pearson Education.
 [Massey Library link]